-The mission of the INDOT Research program is to conduct, oversee and partner in cost-effective transportation research and development that benefits our customers.
-Research & Development is responsible for the delivery of service in the following four areas:
+A primary mission of the INDOT Research program is to conduct, oversee and partner in cost-effective transportation research, development and technology transfer that benefits our customers.
+Research & Development ultimately is responsible for the delivery of service in the following four business areas:

-To help fulfill this responsibility, the research program reaches, in coordination with the Joint Transportation Research Program (JTRP), into Indiana's universities and associations, and Indiana industry and national affiliations for expertise and technical assistance in solving INDOT's transportation challenges.
+To assist in fulfilling this responsibility, the INDOT Research Program reaches, in coordination with the Joint Transportation Research Program (JTRP), into Indiana's universities and associations, and Indiana industry and national affiliations for expertise and technical assistance in solving Indiana's transportation challenges.

 Research, Development & Technology Transfer (RD&T)